-System API is used to integrate with a back office or external system or platform (e.g., a database or an ERP system).
-Typically, follows a Create/Read/Update/Delete model with system interaction.
+System API is used to integrate with a back office or external system or platform (e.g., a database or an ERP system), and typically follows a Create/Read/Update/Delete model with system interaction.

-Distinguish the Veteran’s Affairs enterprise Organization Name who owns the API.
+Distinguish the VA Enterprise Organization Name who owns the API.
 For project teams where, multiple teams are developing and contributing to the API, the Organization Name who has ownership of the API should be noted in the naming convention.
 If the API is not owned nor is functionally tied to an Organization, then it should not be part of the URL.
-Instead, the word “Enterprise” can be substituted in for the Organization Name.
+Instead, the word “Enterprise” can be substituted for the Organization Name.

-Define the Veteran’s Affairs enterprise application serving this API.
-I.E. what system is the “Provider” of the API?
+Define the VA Enterprise application serving this API (i.e. what system is the “Provider” of the API?).

 Identify the key Canonical Business Object that the API represents for the enterprise.

-Define the base API path, /api, needed to differentiate all APIs from other HTTP resources throughout the enterprise at Veteran’s Affairs.
+Define the base API path, /api, needed to differentiate all APIs from other HTTP resources throughout the VA Enterprise.

 Provide ability by the API consumer to easily determine what version of the API is being consumed by incorporating version numbering into the API URL itself.

-Define the RESTful operation and parameters (See Playbook section: REST Operation Naming Convention section).
+Define the RESTful operation and parameters (See Playbook section: REST Operation Naming Convention section).[[TBD]]

 Below is a table documenting which criteria are required and which are optional in the VA API naming convention standard: